 Delivery and Defects

-The Supplier shall supply each consignment of the said Vaccine under a Purchase Order to the Tbilisi International Airport, Georgia, on CIP (by Air) (INCOTERMS 2020, as published by the International Chamber of Commerce).
+The Supplier shall supply each consignment of the said Vaccine under a Purchase Order to the Tbilisi International Airport, Georgia, on CIP (by Air) (INCOTERMS 2020, as published by the International Chamber of Commerce) by using temperature monitoring devices of international standard approved by WHO.
 Transfer of title to the delivered said Vaccine doses under the Purchase Order will occur in accordance with the agreed CIP (by Air) Incoterms.
 Purchaser shall take delivery of such quantity of the said Vaccine doses consignment immediately on arrival at the Tbilisi International Airport, Georgia.

 Serum’s responsibility shall end as soon as the said consignment of Vaccine doses is delivered at Tbilisi International Airport, Georgia in accordance with CIP (by Air) Incoterms.
 Thereafter the Purchaser shall be solely responsible for arranging for the transportation of the consignment/shipment to the desired destination in the Territory and all freight, insurance and cold storage management costs in relation thereto shall be borne solely by the Purchaser.
 The entire risk in the consignment of the Vaccine Doses passes on to the Purchaser once the Supplier delivers such consignment at Tbilisi International Airport, Georgia and thereafter, any deterioration in quality or any damage or loss to the Vaccine consignment thereafter shall be exclusively to the Purchaser’s account.